-If you don't want to hire a professional comedian, ask someone who's personable from the office to handle the duties.
-Or ask each department head to give out the awards within his or her department.
+If you don't want to hire a professional comedian, ask someone who's personable or well-liked to handle the duties.

 Classic Presentation

 In the traditional award presentation you announce the award first and then announce the winner.
 This works well in large groups with a formal awards ceremony.
 The pomp and circumstance that goes along with creating your own awards show really makes for an unforgettable event.